google/accompanist/docs/systemuicontroller.md

 ### Modifying scrim logic

-The scrim logic can be modified as needed by your needs:
+The scrim logic can be modified if needed:

 ``` kotlin
 systemUiController.setStatusBarsColor(